13 Best And Easy Ways To Flush Your Kidneys Naturally

 6. Eat Watermelons And Pomegranates

 Watermelons contain plenty of water, fibers, and amazing nutrients that may protect your kidneys from damage.
-For instance, lycopenei X A color pigment that gives red and pink colors to fruits and vegetables and helps prevent cell damage and improve kidney function. , a compound in watermelons, was shown to lower inflammation in rats with existing kidney damage.
+For instance, lycopenei A color pigment that gives red and pink colors to fruits and vegetables and helps prevent cell damage and improve kidney function. , a compound in watermelons, was shown to lower inflammation in rats with existing kidney damage.
 Watermelons may also help to balance the levels of phosphate, oxalate, citrate, and calcium in your body (19), (20).

 Similarly, pomegranate, a potassium-rich fruit, can be a beneficial fruit to add to a kidney cleanse diet.
 Potassium may reduce the risk of kidney stones and help to flush out toxins and waste from the kidneys (17).
+If you’re prone to stones, following a kidney stone diet can help prevent them.

 Both watermelon and pomegranate have high levels of potassium, and should not be overconsumed during a kidney cleanse.
 Potassium is among the minerals that the kidney finds difficult to clear if its functionality is impaired (9).